 I have used S values at intervals of 0.002 between -0.1 and +0.1 to calculate column ozone values for each observation across the 2015 season.
 Then for each calendar day I have calculated the standard deviation for the direct sun observations.
 To get a measure of how good an S value is across a season I have taken the mean of all the daily standard deviations, in the same way as the end of the Langley method, discussed in the previous section.
 Then I have plotted the average season standard deviation against the value of S used to produce the following graphs:

+Figure 6: Plot showing how "P" (y axis): the daily standard deviation of column ozone, averaged across a season, changes with different S values (x axis) for the AD wavelengths.

+Figure 7: Plot showing how "P" (y axis): the daily standard deviation of column ozone, averaged across a season, changes with different S values (x axis) for the CD wavelengths.

 It is unclear to me why the AD graph is so much more jagged than the CD, but, with a bit of smoothing, such as fitting a polynomial curve to the graph, it is quite simple to derive S based on the minimum of these graphs.
 Whilst these S values have not been tested to a great degree, it seems like this is be a simple and intuitive method for deriving S.